foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.20 - 2013/07/03 =
+* Feature - added setting for player border (on by default for upgrades from 1.x version)
+* Feature - added shortcode attribute for player alignment (enable in Interface Options)

 = 2.1.19 - 2013/07/02 =
 * Feature - added setting for ad text and link color
+* Bugfix - video checker fix for Windows servers

 = 2.1.18 - 2013/06/29 =
 * Bugfix - fix for bad MOV parsing for HTML5 playing